 Key takeaways

-Cialis can last up to 36 hours with as-needed doses, offering a wide window of flexibility.
+Cialis can last up to 36 hours when taken as needed, which offers a wide window of flexibility.

 If Cialis doesn’t seem to be working as well as you’d hoped, your provider can help you explore adjustments to your treatment or consider other options.

-Cialis is known for its flexibility—it can work for up to 36 hours, giving it the nickname "the weekend pill."
+Cialis (tadalafil) is known for its flexibility in treating erectile dysfunction (ED).
+It can work for up to 36 hours, giving it the nickname "the weekend pill."
 But how quickly does it kick in?
 Does the dosage make a difference?
 And most importantly, how can you make it work best for your needs?

 If you’ve been wondering how Cialis fits into your life, we’re here to break it all down in a way that’s easy to understand.

-Tadalafil can help you get and keep an erection for up to 36 hours when taken as needed at 5 mg, 10 mg or 20 mg.
+Cialis can help you get and keep an erection for up to 36 hours when taken as needed at 5 mg, 10 mg, or 20 mg.
 With daily doses of 2.5 mg or 5 mg, it can work continuously, so you’re ready for sex at any time.
 The exact duration can vary based on your health and how your body processes it.

 Here's a breakdown of each dose and its expected duration:

-How long does 2.5 mg of tadalafil last?
-(Daily dose)
+How long does 2.5 mg of Cialis last? (daily dose)

-How long does 5 mg of tadalafil last?
-(Daily or as-needed dose)
+How long does 5 mg of Cialis last? (daily or as-needed dose)

-How long does 10 mg of tadalafil last?
-(As-needed)
+How long does 10 mg of Cialis last? (as-needed)

-How long does 20 mg of tadalafil last?
-(As-needed)
+How long does 20 mg of Cialis last? (as-needed)

 Cialis can last so long because of its active ingredient, tadalafil, which can stay in your system longer than most other ED prescriptions.
 We will get into this later on in the article, but the half-life of tadalafil is about 17.5 hours.